Stellar2703/Jenkins_CI-CD/readme.md

-This is a repository intended for prcticing jenkins testing
+This is a repository intended for pa  rcticing jenkins testing